phyloverse/phyloverse.github.io/README.md

-- 👋 Hi, I’m Nicole Mitidieri Rivera (IG/Twitter/Facebook @botanicole)
+- 👋 Hi, I’m Nicole Mitidieri Rivera (IG/Twitter @botanicole_)
-- 👀 I’m interested in plant systematics and phylogenetics
+- 👀 I’m interested in plant systematics and phylogenomics
 - 🌱 I’m currently learning trait evolution in Moraceae and phylogeny/biogeography of Ficus sec.
 Americanae
-- 💞️ I’m looking to collaborate on plant phylogenetics
+- 💞️ I’m looking forward to collaborating on plant phylogenetics
 - 📫 How to reach me: mitidieririv@wisc.edu